Keto Italian Chicken Skewers

 - Olive oil – Extra-virgin olive oil is best for marinating and cooking.
 It is lighter and milder in flavor.

-- Buttermilk – I love thick and creamy buttermilk for marinating chicken.
+- Buttermilk – I love the thick, creamy stuff for marinating chicken.
 It adds a wonderful tangy-sweet taste and tenderizes it well.

-- Seasoning – I used my homemade Italian seasoning and added parsley and garlic.
+- Seasoning – I used my homemade Italian seasoning, adding parsley and garlic.
 Plus salt and pepper.

 - Lemon zest and juice – I always use fresh lemon juice and zest for the best refreshing citrusy flavor.